Blog

 From there, switch over to the Tweets tab of your dashboard to look over the performance of some of your most recent tweets.
 The two most important stats to watch here are:

 Engagement Rate – This metric is a measure of how many people interacted with each tweet including clicks, favorites, retweets, and replies.
 An extremely low number here is quite normal for Twitter.
 You may well see a lot of zeros.
-Anything from 1% to 3% is doing pretty good, and if you get above 3% consider it a great achievement.
+Anything from 1% to 3% is doing pretty well, and if you get above 3% consider it a great achievement.
 Look for similarities in tweet style or content between your top performers to try to create more engagement with future tweets.
 Again, timing can also make a big difference here.

 Retweets – Retweets are the equivalent of re-sharing something on other social media networks.
 As far as Twitter goes, this is probably the most valuable type of engagement you can get.
 It means people are interested enough in what you are doing to share it with their followers.
 If the right person retweets your content, it could bump your potential audience up to hundreds of thousands of people.